HomeTECHNOLOGYInnovationTechnology to Spur Africa’s Economy Beyond 2023

 The fifth edition bringing together tech leaders, MNOs, banks, international investors, entrepreneurs, governments, trade bodies, media and leading ventures to drive investment and business in African tech will begin from February 15th to 16th.

-The World Economic Forum notes that 2021 was a record-breaking year for African tech start-ups, with 564 companies securing over US$2 billion worth of investment.
+The World Economic Forum notes that 2021 was a record-breaking year for African tech startups, with 564 companies securing over US$2 billion worth of investment.

 With the ratification of the AfCFTA, Africa has the opportunity to promote digitization, inclusion and sustainable growth and has attracted investment not just within the continent.